LGR2/LGRblog/content/post/Mongolia.md

 ## Mongolia & The Belt and Road Initiative

-Mongolia is included in one of the six "economic corridors" that the <abbr title="Belt and Road Intiative">BRI</abbr> seeks to establish.
+Mongolia is included in one of the six "economic corridors" that the <abbr title="Belt and Road Initiative">BRI</abbr> seeks to establish.
 This economic corridor is called the "China-Mongolia-Russia Economic Corridor".
-Most of the projects are related to transportation and infrastructure.
+Most of the BRI projects are related to transportation and infrastructure.
 Of the thirteen transportation projects, seven are for railways and four are for roads[^6].
-Given the key infrstructural challenges I flagged earlier, I think the BRI has the potential to improve (significantly?) the speed at which Mongolia can export to China and reduce the cost.
+Given the key infrastructural challenges I flagged earlier, I think the BRI has the potential to improve (significantly?) the speed at which Mongolia can export to China and to lower transport costs.
 They're both important steps in making Mongolia more competitive going into the future.

 [^6]: https://www.unescap.org/sites/default/files/5_Mongolia%20BRI%20progress.pdf

 ### **Risks**
 It's not all perfect, though.
-Given the close relationship Mongolia has with China, some have began to be quite cautious of the loans Mongolia has taken out, even suggesting that Mongolia will have to sell land to be able to repay Chinese loans.
+Given the close relationship Mongolia has with China, some have begun to be quite cautious of the loans Mongolia has taken out, even suggesting that Mongolia will have to sell land to be able to repay Chinese loans.
 Let's consider some economic risks Mongolia faces.

 - **Debt Repayment & Narrow Economic Base.** Mongolia’s economy is centred on mining and commodity exports to China, leaving their economy heavily exposed to volatile commodity prices and lulls in Chinese demand.
 Lower commodity prices or a decline in demand from China would present significant challenges for Mongolia to repay its debt.
-Furthermore, almost the entirety (~99.8%) Mongolia’s debt is in foreign currencies making it difficult for Mongolia to hedge for exchange rate risk.
+Furthermore, almost the entirety of (~99.8%) Mongolia’s debt is in foreign currencies making it difficult for Mongolia to hedge for exchange rate risk.
-- **Chinese Ownership?** While other countries within the BRI have had to transfer infrastructure to Chinese ownership, e.g. Sri Lanka’s Hambantota port, as a result of being unable to keep up with its debt payments, it is so far difficult to see China trying to capture BRI funded assets in Mongolia or Mongolia being unable to repay their “1 billion USD” loan from China.[^7] Commodity prices are high and the Zero-Covid policy ~~begins to ease~~ is gone.
+- **Chinese Ownership?** While other countries within the BRI have had to transfer infrastructure to Chinese ownership, e.g. Sri Lanka’s Hambantota port, as a result of being unable to keep up with its debt payments, it is so far difficult to see China trying to capture BRI-funded assets in Mongolia or Mongolia being unable to repay their “1 billion USD” loan from China.[^7] Commodity prices are high and the Zero-Covid policy ~~begins to ease~~ is gone.
 Even if China was deliberately trying to own BRI funded infrastructure projects in Mongolia, the BRI projects just aren't as strategically valuable to China as projects in other countries.
 The main beneficiary of the new infrastructure will be Mongolia, allowing them to import and export goods in greater volumes and at lower prices.
 China already has significant leverage over Mongolia as Mongolia’s largest trading partner—BRI loans are not going to be the tipping point.
 - **Restructuring.** Chinese loan conditions are “undisclosed” and likely collateralised by mineral resource generated revenue.
 As this revenue is volatile, there is a distinct possibility of loan restructuring—some people in Mongolia suggested that Mongolia would have to sell land in order to repay Chinese debt.[^8] Another possibility is that China could institute a ‘materials-for-infrastructure’ deal akin to those it has arranged with Venezuela and their oil for loans partnership.

-Overall, I think the BRI is a net positive to Mongolia.
+Overall, I think the BRI is a net positive for Mongolia.

-[^7]: I have heard the argument that China is deliberately pursuing "debt-trap diplomacy" to extract concessions, e.g., strategic infrastructure.
+[^7]: I have heard the argument that China is deliberately pursuing a "debt-trap diplomacy" strategy to extract concessions, e.g., strategic infrastructure.
 I'm not convinced of this argument based on the evidence.
 See this and others: Nicolas Lippolis & Harry Verhoeven (2022) Politics by Default: China and the Global Governance of African Debt, Survival, 64:3, 153-178, DOI: 10.1080/00396338.2022.2078054

 [^8]: https://www.mongoliaweekly.org/post/growing-debt-to-china-worries-mongolia